-The directors have pleasure in presenting their report, for the year ended 31 December 2017.
+The directors have pleasure in presenting their report, for the year ended 31 December 2019.

 MTN Zakhele Futhi is a special purpose company which only has non-executive directors and does not employ any employees.
-The Company has engaged service providers with the necessary skills and experience to provide all goods and services required to effectively carry out its functions and activities.
-The board of directors retain full authority and responsibility for all management decisions taken and carried out by the service providers.
+The Company has engaged various service providers with the necessary expertise and experience to provide all services required by MTN Zakhele Futhi to effectively carry out its functions and activities.
+The board of directors retain full authority and responsibility for all management decisions taken and carried out by its service providers.